teejas/partywall/README.md

 ## Usage/Setup

-Clone the repo, unzip, step into /partywall folder.
-Run `npm install` to install all necessary dependencies.
-Run `npm start` to expose API on port 3000 (make calls to http://localhost:3000).
+1. Clone the repo, unzip, step into /partywall folder
+2. Run `npm install` to install all necessary dependencies
+3. Run `npm start` to expose API on port 3000 (make calls to http://localhost:3000).

 ## Comments

 With more time I would've built a usable frontend (something purely functional just allowing user creation, list view, and editing).
+I did spend some time building one but decided against rendering anything in the interest of cleanliness, but I could show this over video.

 I also would've added encryption for passwords using bcrypt and made it so that users can only delete items they added.